hamogu/doc/source/examples/background/background.rst

 The :par:`SourceFlux` sets the observed photon flux by renormalizing the input spectrum.
-For the shape of the source we choose a Gaussian that is more than one arcmin wide and we set the aimpoint on the back-illuminated ACIS-S3 chip (chip OD 7).
+For the shape of the source we choose a Gaussian that is more than one arcmin wide and we set the aimpoint on the back-illuminated ACIS-S3 chip (chip ID 7).
 The results of the simulation will be written to a subdirectory called ``diffuse``, as specified by the :par:`OutputDir` parameter.
 After the simulation has completed, a standard Chandra event file may be created using the